The Leftover Pizza

 However this is one couple (I vote for gay marriage) whose fights have entertained us always :

 I have always been curious about why people behave the way they do, including yours truly.
-So help me people with funny/not so funny stories of your fights with your significant other, I gotta book to write :-D
+So help me people with funny/not so funny stories of your fights with your significant other, I gotta book to write 😀

 Salary chronicles